Samsung heir apparent invited to Jobs memorial - source

-* Allergan CEO "We have a good report card for 2016 and a positive outlook for 2017 and beyond"

-SEOUL Oct 16 The president and chief operating officer of Samsung Electronics , Lee Jae-yong, has been invited to Apple Inc's private memorial service for Steve Jobs on Sunday, a source with the knowledge of the matter told Reuters.
+SEOUL The president and chief operating officer of Samsung Electronics, Lee Jae-yong, has been invited to Apple Inc's private memorial service for Steve Jobs on Sunday, a source with the knowledge of the matter told Reuters.

 Apple and Samsung are engaged in a bruising legal battle as the two jostle for the top spot in the smartphone and tablet markets.
 Apple is also Samsung's biggest customer, buying mainly chips and displays.